Introduction

 -o ServerAliveInterval=30 \

-You’re in the Pi, no matter where it physically is.
+The Pi is reachable no matter where it is.
 To view the Kismet map remotely:

 # open http://localhost:2501